WaveHack/dotfiles/README.md

 # Dotfiles

-My dotfiles for my Arch GNU/Linux box (ThinkPad T420).
+Dotfiles for my Arch Linux box (ThinkPad T420).

 Trying to keep it simple and mostly terminal-based.